GamerSoft24/Software/Programs.md

 ## BatchSoft:

+1 -> Software360 AIO (software360 aio.bat): A all-in-one program that has bunch of Batchfile files.
 ### Windows:

-1 -> Windows360 (windows360.bat): A all-in-one program that has bunch of functions in it.
+1 -> Windows360 AIO (windows360 aio.bat): A all-in-one program that has bunch of Windows Command Prompt (cmd.exe) functions in it.

 2 -> System Informations (system infos.bat): Displays general system infomations.